 Only the Euro is accepted as a means of payment in Germany.
 It is possible to exchange cash for euros in special exchange offices.
 However, you can also withdraw cash at ATMs at current exchange rates in euros.

-The Organising Committee and/or Conference Organisers will not be held liable for personal accidents or losses or damage to private property of registered delegates to the General Assembly.
-Delegates should make their own arrangements with regards to personal insurance.
+The Organizing Committees and/or Conference Organizers shall not be held liable for personal accidents or losses or damage to private property of registered conference participants.
+Conference delegates and accompanying persons should make their own arrangements in respect of personal insurance.

 The shop opening hours in Munich are usually from 9 a.m. to 8 p.m..
 After 8 p.m. only petrol stations and shops at the main stations are open.
 Please note, that on Sundays all shops are closed.
 In some cases restaurants could be closed on Monday or Tuesday.
 Museums are usually closed on Mondays.